 One of SBA’s core programs helps individuals who would have difficulty qualifying for a traditional bank loan obtain funding to start or expand a business.
 Find out more about loan eligibility and terms here.

 Depending on your business there may be some loans and grants available at the state and/or local levels.
-Use SBA's grant and loans search tool to complete your research.
+Use SBA’s grant and loans search tool to complete your research.
 Interest rates for SBA loans tend to be quite low, giving you a higher chance of paying off what you owe.

 7. Play with the big boys and go after venture capital